Repurposing Content: 18 Ways to Re-Use Old Content

 An infographic is a middle ground between text content and visual content.

 Consider it as an enlarged image showcasing crucial information in an organized way.
 Readers love it because it’s attractive, concise, readable, and informative.

 Repurposing content into an infographic is an excellent way to offer something unique to your audience and, at the same time, build quality backlinks in a short duration.

 Converting an infographic into other formats is also not difficult since you already have access to information.

 To: Repurpose infographics into blog posts, videos, slide decks, social media posts, and stories, guest posts, email content, etc.

 From: Develop infographics from blog posts, videos, case studies, social media posts, slide decks, podcasts, research/surveys, etc.

 Podcasting is growing at a furious pace.
 In 2006, only 22 percent of the US population was aware of a podcast.

-Since you can produce them frequently, you’ll amass plenty of information to produce something else.
+Since you can produce them often, you’ll amass plenty of information to produce something else.

-To: Repurpose podcast into blog posts, videos, slide decks, interviews, guest posts, infographics, email content, social media posts and stories, etc.
+To: Repurpose podcasts into blog posts, videos, slide decks, interviews, guest posts, infographics, email content, social media posts, and stories, etc.